Finland

 Children per mother (CPM)

 The average number of children per mother in Finland is 2.27 (2024).
 This is essentially unchanged from 2023 (little change).
 Looking at the last five years, CPM has been broadly stable (five-year average 2.30).
 Against the oldest decade baseline on record (2020s, 2.30), completed family size today is close to that long-run level.
+Globally ranking is not available because the country is outside the current rankable comparison set.
+Within Europe ranking is not available because the country is outside the current rankable comparison set.

 | Year | CPM | Year | CPM |